 There are two points that need to be made in regards to filings under Chapter 11 of the United States Bankruptcy Code:

-- It can either be voluntarily filed by the debtor or involuntarily by creditors under certain conditions.
+- The bankruptcy petition can either be voluntarily filed by the debtor or involuntarily by creditors under certain conditions.

 If the petitioner is an entity, the following documents will need to be provided to the court: